Dealing with Discrimination and Harassment

 - Speak with a union representative

-- Make a formal complaint using the University’s Grievance Management process
+- Make a formal complaint using the University’s Complaint Management process

 - Lodge a complaint with the relevant state Equal Opportunity or Anti-Discrimination Commission or the Federal Human Rights Commission